 Consular processing for a United States green card can be a long and tumultuous process.
-As long as you understand how consular processing works, you can avoid the many pitfalls associated with it in San Antonio, Texas.
+As long as you understand how consular processing works, you can avoid the many pitfalls associated with it.

 Are you eligible for a Green Card?